error454/error454.github.com/_posts/2015-01-30-matinee-animation-blueprint.md

   - bp
 ---

 I recently did some matinee scenes in UE4 and came away feeling like I was using the tools wrong.
-That's probably because I'm a programmer with no animation skills trying to use tools meant for artists with no programming skills :o Add on top of this a time constraint and you have a somewhat willy nilly solution that I'm about to describe
+That's probably because I'm a programmer with no animation skills trying to use tools meant for artists with no programming skills :o Add on top of this a time constraint and you have a somewhat willy nilly solution that I'm about to describe.

 What follows is a summary of how I worked around the tool limitations to arrive at a solution that worked for my skillset.
-One of the end results can be seen below
+One of the end results can be seen below:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ToAmkclHzWU" frameborder="0" allowfullscreen></iframe>